-In terms of its RI Policies, the Authority excludes direct investment in securities issued by a number of companies involved in the manufacture of tobacco, anti-personnel mines, cluster munitions and nuclear weapons.
+In terms of its RI Policies, the Authority excludes direct investment in securities issued by a number of companies involved in the manufacture of tobacco, anti-personnel mines, cluster munitions, nuclear weapons and whaling.
 These activities are inconsistent with Government policy or international conventions to which New Zealand is a party.